NeuralLog/specs/10-security-model.md

   - Certificate management and rotation

 - **Data at Rest**:
-  - Database encryption
+  - Only encrypted data is stored on the server
-  - File system encryption
+  - The server never possesses encryption keys
-  - Encryption key management
+  - Even metadata is encrypted when sensitive

-- **Application-Level Encryption**:
+- **End-to-End Encryption**:
-  - Field-level encryption for sensitive data
+  - True end-to-end encryption for all log data
-  - End-to-end encryption options
+  - No server-side decryption capabilities
-  - Client-side encryption capabilities
+  - Decryption happens exclusively on authorized clients

 ### 2. Data Classification